aworkshop/c/src/02/README.md

 When looking at lines of the executable content, I use a hex-dump.
 This shows the address, the bytes in hexadecimal and its character (when printable).

+You notice that it is not only our compiled code.
+Our compiled code, the object file, is linked to a native library, and made a native executable.

 ```
 $ xxd a.out | head
 00000000: cffa edfe 0700 0001 0300 0080 0200 0000  ................